 The British Embassy in Kazakhstan opened in October 1992.

 Since February 1996, the Embassy of the Republic of Kazakhstan has operated in the UK.

 Since February 2017, HE Mr Erlan Idrissov has been Ambassador of the Republic of Kazakhstan to the Court of St James's.

-Since January 2013, the Ambassador of the United Kingdom in the Republic of Kazakhstan has been Dr Carolyn Browne.
+Since January 2018, HE Mr Michael Gifford has been the Ambassador of the United Kingdom in the Republic of Kazakhstan.

 Members of the British royal family who have visited Kazakhstan include: heir to the British throne, Prince Charles of Wales (1996); Princess Anne (1993); the Duke of Gloucester (2000); Prince Andrew, former Special Representative for Trade and Investment (2003, 2006, 2007 and 2010); and Prince Michael of Kent (2009).

 On 30 June – 1 July 2013, UK Prime Minister HE Mr David Cameron paid the first state visit in the history of bilateral relations, which resulted in a Joint Statement on the Strategic Partnership.

 On 17 October 2014, Kazakh President Nursultan Nazarbayev held a meeting with UK Prime Minister David Cameron on the sidelines of the ASEM summit of European and Asian leaders in Milan, Italy.